ashish112233/gitWorkFlow/README.md

 We are on the 'feature/a-new-feature' branch.

-Added in this file after doing 'git flow feature publish a-new-feature'
+Added in this file after doing 'git flow feature publish a-new-feature' second